Skip to contents

 Prepare online setup

-1. Go to https://github.com and login.
-Create a new public repository in the INBO organisation.
+Go to https://github.com or another git provider and login.
+Create a new public repository in your organisation.
 Use the package name as repository name.
 Enter the repository name and optionally a description.
 Don’t add a README, .gitignore or LICENSE.

 Local setup